13 Things You Must Know About Driving in Antigua

 You might not believe it but speed limits are so low in Antigua that you are tempted to ignore them.
 In fact, it’s a whopping 20 km/h in the city and villages and 40 km/h in the countryside.

-There aren’t cameras but more and more often you will find the police checking with speed guns.
+There aren’t cameras, but the police are checking with speed guns more and more often.
 And tickets can be ridiculously exorbitant.
-You don’t want to pay that one!
+You don’t want to pay for that one!

-Even if I am stating the obvious, I must remind you, make sure you wear your seat belt and you don’t text or call while driving.
+Even if I am stating the obvious, I must remind you to wear your seat belt and not text or call while driving.

 Also don’t get distracted by the gorgeous landscape.
 I know it’s a difficult one.
 Just stop the car and look around.
 Much easier and safer! 🙂